rbadillap/twitterstreaming/README.md

 To install via composer, run the following command.

-    composer require rbadillap/twitterstreaming
+    composer require twitterstreamingphp/twitterstreaming

 You will need to create a [Twitter Application](https://apps.twitter.com/).
 Follow its indications to get the keys.

+**TwitterStreaming PHP** suggests to use [PHP DotEnv](https://github.com/vlucas/phpdotenv) by [Vance Lucas](http://vancelucas.com/) to store you Twitter Application credentials, and keep separately from the code.
+If you wanna use it, you can include it in your `package.json` typing:

+    composer require vlucas/phpdotenv

-**TwitterStraming PHP** uses as a dependency [PHP DotEnv](https://github.com/vlucas/phpdotenv) by [Vance Lucas](http://vancelucas.com/).
-So, create an `.env` file in the root of your project and put the values that you will see in: https://apps.twitter.com/app/[YOUR_APP_ID]/keys.
+Then create an `.env` file in the root of your project and put the values that you will see in: https://apps.twitter.com/app/[YOUR_APP_ID]/keys.

 ```
 TWITTERSTREAMING_CONSUMER_KEY=[Consumer Key (API Key)]